New rise of the urban sauna culture: explore 10 authentic Finnish saunas

 1. Löyly, Helsinki

 Designed by the Finnish architecture company Avanto Arkkitehdit, the Löyly sauna complex is an award-winning masterpiece of timber construction that has also been included on Time Magazine’s World’s 100 Greatest Places list.
 The sauna is located on the seashore in Hernesaari.
 Opened in 2016, Löyly features three saunas, one of which is the only smoke sauna open to the public in Helsinki.
-No matter the season, you can always take a dip in the sea to cool off, and afterward, enjoy the delicacies offered by Löyly’s restaurant, where organic and local food take center stage.
+No matter the season, you can always take a dip in the sea to cool off, and afterwards, enjoy the delicacies offered by Löyly’s restaurant, where organic and local food take center stage.

 Löyly, Hernesaarenranta 4, Helsinki